aravisv/tanstack-query-basic-app/README.md

 5. to check the posts getting updated, we can use devtools import { ReactQueryDevtools } from "@tanstack/react-query-devtools";
    and just render that component in the main.jsx
+6. use the useQueryClient hook to get the query client in scope then use that object to invalidate the queries by passing the query ids this way the query will be marked as stale and new data will be fetched again